 Activities include readings, videotaped programs, asynchronous discussions, individual projects, and group work.
+Only

-Only webcasts are live events, but these are also videotaped so people can access them at their leisure.
+All instruction is supported by a robust social networking platform that encourages participants to share and discuss their local contexts. webcasts are live events, but these are also videotaped so people can access them at their leisure.
 All this instruction is supported by a robust social networking platform that encourages participants to share and discuss their local contexts.